Primary Care Opportunities

 Details

-• OBM Primary Care Rotations: Residents will have 1, 2, and 1 dedicated block to primary care Internal medicine each of PGY 1, 2 and 3 years respectively.
-Residents identify their desire to join the OBM track towards the end of their intern year.
-Rotations consist of four weeks at the UConn Health IMA clinic seeing patients for chronic, preventative, and acute issues.
+• OBM Primary Care Rotations: Residents will have dedicated blocks to primary care internal medicine each of PGY1, 2, and 3 years, respectively.
+Residents identify their desire to join OBM towards the end of their intern year.
+Rotations consist of two weeks at the UConn Health IMA clinic, seeing patients for chronic, preventative, and acute issues.
 Residents will learn skills such as office triage and may see a variety of other physicians’ patients for acute issues, as would happen in a group outpatient office.
 Ambulatory rotations will be structured to increase exposure to special ambulatory medicine topics commonly encountered by primary care physicians.
 Residents will have the freedom to structure these blocks to ensure they receive exposure to as many aspects of primary care medicine as possible.
-Rotations may include specialty topics outside of internal medicine such as ophthalmology, dermatology, non-operative orthopedics/sports medicine, and ENT.
+Rotations may include specialty topics outside of internal medicine, such as ophthalmology, dermatology, non-operative orthopedics/sports medicine, and ENT.

 • Morning sessions are dedicated to primary care clinics.

-• Electives are done in block format mostly in the ambulatory setting.
+• The large majority of subspecialty electives are done in the ambulatory setting.

 • Core set of faculty for ambulatory rotation precepting and mentoring.

-• Continuity Clinic can be at any of our 4 sites (Veterans Administration, Trinity Health, Hartford Hospital or UConn Health).
+• Continuity Clinic can be at any of our 4 sites.

 • Urban Health Rotation - Residents interested in urban medicine will be able to rotate through local community health centers.
 This rotation can create a skill set for addressing the unique needs often seen in urban health populations.